Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Main Problem

-In the early stages of training, the network parameters $\theta$ are randomly initialized, but PINNs require the output $u_\theta$ to satisfy the initial condition at $t=0$ and the residual at $t=t_i$ (typically at the final time $T$ for global training).
-At this point, the neural network has not yet learned how to propagate the wave function’s dynamics from $t=0$ to $t=t_i$.
-Imposing the residual constraint too rigidly can cause premature optimization stagnation.
+Early in training, the network parameters $\theta$ are random.
+Yet PINNs require $u_\theta$ to satisfy initial data at $t=0$.
+They also impose the residual at $t=t_i$, often near the terminal time $T$.
+The network has not yet learned propagation from $t=0$ to $t=t_i$.
+Rigid residual enforcement can then cause premature optimization stagnation.
 This stagnation is not due to the failure of physical information propagation, but rather the failure of gradient information propagation during training.
-To quantify this, we define a stiffness coefficient based on the evolution of $u_\theta$ at times $t$ and $t+\delta t$
+As a diagnostic, consider a local parameter update induced near time $t$.
+We inspect its effect at the neighboring time $t+\delta t$: